 We believe that there is a significant market opportunity for a dedicated provider of GNL capital like us.
 We believe that the market for existing GNLs is a fragmented market with ownership comprised primarily of high net worth individuals, pension funds, life insurance companies, estates and endowments.
 However, while we intend to pursue acquisitions of existing GNLs, our investment thesis is predicated, in part, on what we believe is an untapped market opportunity to expand the use of the GNL structure to a broader component of the approximately \$7.0 trillion institutional commercial property market in the United States.
-We intend to capitalize on this market opportunity by utilizing multiple GNL sourcing and origination channels including acquiring existing GNLs, manufacturing new GNLs with third-party owners of commercial real estate and originating GNLs to provide capital for development and redevelopment.
+We intend to capitalize on this market opportunity by utilizing multiple GNL sourcing and origination channels, including acquiring existing GNLs, manufacturing new GNLs with third-party owners of commercial real estate and originating GNLs to provide capital for development and redevelopment.
 We further believe that GNLs generally represent an attractive source of capital for our tenants and may allow them to generate superior returns on their invested equity as compared to utilizing alternative sources of capital.
 We intend to draw on the extensive investment origination and sourcing platform of iStar, the parent company of our manager, to actively promote the benefits of the GNL structure to prospective GNL tenants.

-Our initial portfolio is comprised of 12 properties located in major metropolitan areas that were acquired or originated by iStar over the past 20 years.
+We have a diverse initial portfolio that is comprised of 12 properties located in major metropolitan areas that were acquired or originated by iStar over the past 20 years.
 All of the properties in our initial portfolio are subject to long-term net leases consisting of seven GNLs and one master lease (covering five properties) that provide for periodic contractual rental escalations or percentage rent participations in gross revenues generated at the relevant properties.
-The weighted average Ground Rent Coverage of the initial portfolio as of September 30, 2016 was 4.38x.

-We will be externally managed by SFTY Manager LLC, a wholly-owned subsidiary of iStar. iStar will own % of the outstanding shares of our common stock, after giving effect to this offering, the formation transactions and the concurrent iStar placement in which iStar will purchase shares of our common stock at the initial public offering price.
-Although our manager is recently formed, iStar has been an active real estate investor for over 20 years and has executed transactions with an aggregate value in excess of \$35.0 billion. iStar has an extensive network for sourcing investments, which includes relationships with brokers, corporate tenants and developers, that it has established over its long operating history.
-As of September 30, 2016, iStar had total gross assets of approximately \$5.6 billion and 192 employees in its New York City headquarters and its seven regional offices across the United States.
+We will be externally managed by SFTY Manager LLC, a wholly-owned subsidiary of iStar.
+Although our manager was recently formed, iStar has been an active real estate investor for over 20 years and has executed transactions with an aggregate value in excess of \$35.0 billion. iStar has an extensive network for sourcing investments, which includes relationships with brokers, corporate tenants and developers, that it has established over its long operating history.
+As of March 31, 2017, iStar had total assets of approximately \$5.3 billion and 191 employees in its New York City headquarters and its seven regional offices across the United States.